-Getting a welcome makeover for 2013 is the Sentra compact sedan which includes a new engine that improves fuel economy.
-There is also an FE+ (fuel economy) edition that will get over 40 mpg highway.
+Getting a welcome makeover in 2013, the Sentra compact sedan added a new engine that improved fuel economy and update styling.
+The redesign also added an FE+ (fuel economy) edition that will get over 40 mpg highway.

 For sports car enthusiasts, Nissan has two offerings: the 370Z and the world-beating GT-R. The 370Z is the latest incarnation of Nissan/Datsun’s long line of Z sports cars and is also available as a convertible.
-Nicknamed “Godzilla,” the GT-R is hands-down the best performance car you can buy under six-figures and for 2013 its engine adds 15 extra horses bumping horsepower all the way up to 545.
+Nicknamed “Godzilla,” the GT-R is one of the fastest cars in the world and hands-down the best performance car you can buy under six-figures.
+For 2014, it gets chassis and suspension upgrades, as well as a Premium Interior Package option.

-Unique is also the operative word for the next pair of cars from Nissan which defy categorization – the Juke crossover and the quirky Cube.
+Nissan also makes two cars which defy categorization – the Juke crossover and the quirky Cube.
 The Juke features a turbocharged four-cylinder engine and sporty handling for a very engaging drive, while the Cube with its boxy shape and wraparound rear window will turn heads while offering extra cargo room.

-If you’re looking to get off-road, the rugged Xterra SUV is one of the most capable vehicles around with a double-wishbone front suspension and a solid rear axle.
+The most off-road capable of Nissan’s models is the Xterra SUV, which has a rugged appearance and plenty of ground clearance, alongside mechanical components like a double-wishbone front suspension and a solid rear axle.
 A part-time four-wheel drive system is also available.

 A pair of pickup trucks wraps up the consumer portion of Nissan’s lineup.
 First up is the midsize Frontier which offers four-cylinder or V-6 power and is more than capable to handle most jobs.
 If you do need more, then the full-size Titan and its standard V-8 takes the Frontier to the next level, and offers two cab and three different bed configurations.